starlit-nox/reading-notes/401/Class16/classnotes_16.md

 ## Why Its Important:

 The reason this information is important is because the DTOs customize and optimizes data exchanges between different layers of web applications.
-This helps and improves the performance, security, and maintaiblity of web applications.
+This helps and improves the performance, security, and maintainability of web applications.

 ## Analogy: